Sarkutz/initmux/README.md

 1. `wname`, `winname`, `windname`, and `windowname`.
 Example:

-all of these wildcards will be expaded to the window's name.
+all of these wildcards will be expanded to the window's name.

 ```text
     dir: 'feature/<WindName>'